ErazerBrecht/CodeGenie/Codegenie_NodeJS/README.md

 Not required but field is available:
 * text: string, if code/question was asked, this is the field it will be placed in.
 * answer: boolean, this is used if the original question was a checkbox.
+* choices: array of objects with field 'text', the answered choices if the original question was a multiple choice one.

 ##Data access, Information Portals

-There are currently 2 portals, the /admin/ portal and the /users/ portal
+There are currently 3 portals, the /admin/ portal, /users/ portal and the /statistics/ portal.

 ###User portal
-The user portal has 8 gets and 2 posts
+The user portal has 8 gets and 2 posts.

 ####GET: /users/